PrairieLearn/PrairieLearn/docs/elements.md

     # Construct a matrix
     mat = np.matrix("1 2; 3 4")

-    # Export matrix to be displayed in question.html
+    # Export matrix to be displayed in question.html or question.md
     data["params"]["matrixC"] = pl.to_json(mat)
 ```